-My most important communication tool, old but gold, is e-mail.
-For some years now I have been using a paid and encrypted solution, namely ProtonMail.
+My most important communication tool is, old but gold, the e-mail.
+I have been using an encrypted solution for several years, namely ProtonMail.
 But there are also good alternatives from Germany, such as Tutanota.

 Basically, I prefer written communication, because then I automatically find a protocol in the e-mail conversation.
 Of course, this only works if the communication is well structured and it is clear what the next steps are.

-In certain cases, however, it is of course necessary to communicate orally.
-For video calls I like to use Wherebya tool from Norway.
-It's safe and from my point of view much better than the better known zoom.
+In certain cases, however, it is of course necessary to communicate verbally.
+For video calls I like to use Whereby, a tool from Norway.
+It's safe and, in my opinion, much better than the better-known Zoom.

-Now you're probably wondering, "Do you ever talk to your customers on the phone?"
-Yeah, sometimes I do.
-But not in the classical sense, better.
-Some time ago, a good friend of mine recommended local Skype number to be created.
-That's what I did.
-Quite ingeniously solved, in my opinion.
+Now you might be asking yourself, "Do you talk to your clients on the phone?"
+Yes, sometimes I do.
+But not in a traditional way, but better.
+A good friend recommended me some time ago to create a local Skype number.
+So that's what I did.
+Pretty ingenious solution, in my opinion.

-I can still work wherever I am and receive free calls on my smartphone (via the Skype app) or directly on my laptop.
+I can still work from anywhere and take calls for free on my smartphone (via the Skype app) or directly on my laptop.

-By the way, this was triggered by an e-mail from Google itself, which pointed out to me that 90 percent of consumers are more likely to contact me if a telephone number is stored on Google My Business.
-Google refers to a study, I have searched for it, but unfortunately I did not find it.
-I have no choice but to simply believe these figures.
+By the way, this was triggered by an email from Google itself, which pointed out to me that 90 percent of consumers are more likely to contact me if a phone number is stored in Google My Business.
+Google refers to a study, I searched for it, but unfortunately did not find anything.
+I guess I have no choice but to simply believe these numbers.
 Although faith is a different faculty.

-Also important for communication and above all for personal organisation: the calendar.
-I simply use the Apple calendar app on my notebook and smartphone.
-Synchronizes (almost) perfectly.
+Also important for communication and above all personal organization: the calendar.
+I simply use the calendar app from Apple on my notebook and smartphone.
+Synchronizes (almost) flawlessly.

-For larger projects I also use Slack for communication.
-The genius of it is that 1:1 chats are possible as well as diversified channels.
-Are you actually already a member of the Slack -Community of RAIDBOXES?
-I highly recommend it.
+For larger projects I also like to use Slack for communication.
+The great thing about it is that 1:1 chats are possible as well as diversified channels.
+Are you already a member of the Slack community of RAIDBOXES?
+I can only recommend it.